sanjeevr5/sanjeevr5/README.md

 - 🔭 Data Scientist mostly dealing with NLP & CV use cases
 - 🌱 I’m currently learning Data Science On AWS
-- ⚽️ Die hard fan of Arsenal FC 🔴⚪️
+- ⚽️ Football Tactical Analyst/ Applying ML to football 🔴⚪️

 <b> These links are updated regularly - {This is not intended to get best results but to explore different options available}</b>